TinYard/TinYard/README.md

 `MappedValue` is then the value that is set with the `ToValue<T>(bool autoInitialize = false)` or `ToValue(object value)` methods.

 The `ToValue<T>(bool autoInitialize = false)` function can instantiate a value of type `T` for you if you pass true to the method.
-It should be doing this via a Factory.
+It should be doing this via a Factory it has access to.

 #### MappingObject